BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/HP/README.rst

 titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).

-Note that results used in the manuscript [1]_ were generated using biosteam v2.20.21, thermosteam v0.20.26, and dependencies (`commit f56692d <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/commit/f56692d3bc06527b57dc77ed7cb929a40b59bc4d>`_).
+Note that results used in the manuscript [1]_ were generated using biosteam (HP_sys branch), thermosteam (HP_sys branch), and dependencies (`commit f8b55e2 <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/commit/f8b55e286a4b249953759eda89d4a8cffe72f2ed>`_).

 To reproduce the results, directly run the script of interest, and results will be saved as Excel files in the same directory path as the module.